-The 6th Annual South of the River Real Estate Summit hosted by Tim Little, the team of Crosstown Commercial and Keller Williams Premier Realty South Suburban was a tremendous success!
+The 6th Annual South of the River Real Estate Summit hosted by Tim Little, the team of Crosstown Commercial and RE/MAX Premier Realty South Suburban was a tremendous success!
 Feature keynote opening by MN State Senator Matt Little

 and presentations by the Mayors of Lakeville (Doug Anderson)